wwhitmoyer/SmarterSmokerController/README.md

 An experimental, Wi-Fi-first controller application for compatible Smarter Grills/Taylor pellet-smoker controllers.
 The Flutter application supports Android and iOS source builds from a single project.
+This project was built with ChatGPT and Codex.

 ## Features